Awards and Honors

 International Focus

-• T. Mark Hodges International Service Award - Recognizing outstanding achievements in improving the quality of health information globally through the development of health information professionals, library improvements, or increased use of health information services.
+• International Service Award - T. Mark Hodges - Recognizing outstanding achievements in improving the quality of health information globally through the development of health information professionals, library improvements, or increased use of health information services.

-Chapter & Caucus
+Chapter and Caucus

 Lectureships